 I’m just keepin’ it real.
 Back to basics, babe.

 As part public service announcement and part recipe, I present to you: turkey rolls.

 I won’t go on and on about how delicious turkey rolls are because I’m sure you’ve already had the pleasure.
 Instead, I’ll focus on the nutritional value that something this simple can offer.

-Getting an adequate amount of protein is really important for your overall health and body composition goals.
+Getting an adequate amount of protein in your diet is hugely important for your overall health and body composition goals.
 If you are following ketogenic macros, then you should know that protein is the priority to target.
-Protein is important to maintain healthy skin, hair, and muscles.
+Protein is essential to maintain healthy skin, hair, and muscles.
 Turkey rolls are a super easy and convenient way to incorporate this critical macronutrient into your diet.

-Turkey is a really concentrated source of protein and also one of the leanest, making it a great option to sneak in the ever-so-important macronutrient without bumping your calories too high.
+Turkey is a concentrated source of protein and also one of the leanest, making it a great option to sneak in the ever-so-important macronutrient without bumping your calories too high.
 In 100 grams of roasted turkey breast, there are 30 grams of protein, only 147 calories, and nooooo carbs.
-Turkey also contains loads of vitamin B6 and niacin, which are important for energy production.
+Turkey also contains loads of vitamin B6 and niacin, which are vital to energy production.

-Have your butcher slice the turkey for you so the thickness is nice and consistent, then simply roll the slices up.
-You can dip them, stuff them with any low carb ingredients your heart desires (cheese, cream cheese, veggies, bacon, etc) to add variety.
+Have your butcher slice the turkey for you, so the thickness is nice and consistent, then just roll the slices up.
+You can dip them, stuff them with any low carb ingredients your heart desires (cheese, cream cheese, veggies, bacon, etc.) to add variety.
 I usually just sprinkle with salt and pepper.
 Doesn’t get any easier than that!

 JOIN THE KETOGASM SQUAD!

 Say YES to your health!
 Get the latest recipes, tips, and resources delivered directly to your inbox!